The Colours of Norway – A Design Legacy of Coastal Fishing Villages

 Red (Falu rødfarge) was the colour of industry.
 It covered workhouses, fishermen’s cabins, and barns, all buildings that served a function rather than signalled prestige.

-White was the colour of wealth.
-Pure white paint was expensive and reserved for shipowners, merchants, and the elite.
-A white house was a declaration of status, such as the former home of Hans Grön Dahl – a prominent merchant and, indeed, wealthy figure in the history of Nusfjord fishing history, playing a crucial role in its expansion and preservation.
+White (hvit) was the colour of wealth, as pure white paint was expensive to produce and required permanent repainting.
+It was the reflective colour choice reserved for shipowners, lighthouses, merchants, and the fishing industry elite.
+A white house was a declaration of status, such as the former home of Hans Grön Dahl – a prominent merchant and, indeed, wealthy figure in the history of Nusfjord fishing history.
 Today, his former home stands as a private-hire five-bedroom holiday escape in Lofoten, known affectionately as The House of Dahl.

 This strategic use of colour was no accident.
 It shaped the rhythm of Norway’s fishing villages, turning them into visually legible spaces where architecture and function worked in harmony.